Loading...

 • Conversion to Residency: If you find employment, enroll in school, or marry a Ghanaian, you can apply to convert your visa into a residence permit.

-• Indefinite Residence: Available to foreigners with significant ties to Ghana (often after years of permits or under Right of Abode).
+• Indefinite Residence: Available to foreigners with significant ties to Ghana, often after years of permits or under the Right of Abode programme.

-• Work & Student Permits: Issued after initial visa entry, required for lawful stay and activity.
+• Work and Student Permits: Issued after initial visa entry, required for lawful stay and authorized activity.

-• Residents: Can live, work, or study in Ghana with permits.
-But they cannot vote, hold a Ghanaian passport, or enjoy all rights.
+• Residents: Can live, work, or study in Ghana with permits, but cannot vote, hold a Ghanaian passport, or enjoy all constitutional rights.

-• Citizens: Full rights, including voting, owning land without restrictions, and visa-free travel in ECOWAS.
+• Citizens: Full rights, including voting, owning land without restrictions, and visa-free travel within ECOWAS.

 Understanding the difference helps you decide whether to pursue long-term residence, the Right of Abode, or full citizenship.